 - Booster Classes

-- Additional teaching and learning opportunities provided through, training TAs to lead specific intervention programmes or employing external agencies
+- Additional teaching and learning opportunities provided through, training support staff to lead specific intervention programmes or employing external agencies

 - Funding places on school trips to give children the opportunity to experience new and challenging activities